Saxon State and University Library Dresden

 The Saxon State and University Library Dresden (full name in Sächsische Landesbibliothek – Staats- und Universitätsbibliothek Dresden), abbreviated SLUB Dresden, is located in Dresden, Germany.
 It is both the regional library (Landesbibliothek) for the German State of Saxony as well as the academic library for the Dresden University of Technology (Technische Universität Dresden).
 It was created in 1996 through the merger of the Saxon State Library (SLB) and the University Library Dresden (UB).
 The seemingly redundant name is to show that the library brings both these institutional traditions together.

 The SLUB moved into a large new building in 2002 to bring together the inventories of both its predecessors.
 Its collection numbers nearly nine million, making it one of the largest public archival centers in the Federal Republic of Germany.
-It holds significant treasures, including the Codex Dresdensis, an octagonal Koran from 1184 and a copy of the Peter Schoeffer Bible printed in 1462.
+It holds significant treasures, including the Codex Dresdensis, a book which was believed to be the oldest surviving book written in the Americas, dating to the 11th or 12th century.
 Within the SLUB is the Deutsche Fotothek, holding some 4 million photographs from the past 80 years, and the German Stenographic Institute.